-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - Go to Advanced > System Tools > System Parameters and check the box for Enable Night Mode. - 3.
+- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+Go to Advanced > System Tools > LED Control and enable Night Mode. - 3.
 Specify a time period in the Night Mode Period as needed.